Skip to Main Content

 Importing Tests

-• The University of Arkansas has a Blackboard Test Question FormatterYou can use this tool to copy your test questions and create a document that is in the correct format for easy upload into Blackboard.
+• The University of Arkansas has a freely available Blackboard Test Question FormatterYou can use this tool to copy your test questions and create a document that is in the correct format for easy upload into Blackboard.

 • Oklahoma University also has a Blackboard Test Question Generator that you can use to generate or copy questions from a document.
 You can then generate a question pool to upload to Blackboard.